SanicTK2/iidxguide/docs/glossary.md

 High-level BMS charts, and community-curated collection of charts, and difficulty tables.
 [See this page for details](/advanced/bms_intro).

+### MAX

+* 🇯🇵 理論値
+* 🇰🇷 이론치

+MAX refers to receiving the theoretical maximum score (all PGREATS).
+MAX-10 would be being 10 points away from MAX.

+理論値 / 이론치 mean "theoretical value" commonly used in other games but in IIDX people usually just say MAX.

 ### Mirror

 * also: mir